 That season Carlos Sainz remained with Toro Rosso, but Daniil Kyat was replaced by Pierre Gasly for the Malaysian Grand Prix (and the GP's after that).
 As part of the announced switch to Honda motorcycles for the 2018 STR13, Carlos Sainz was lent to the Renault team (replacing Jolyon Palmer) and Brendon Hartley joined Toro Rosso.
 Hartley-Gasly would also be Toro Rosso's duo in 2018.

 After equalling the 2008 record in 2019 (sixth place in the constructors' championship), Alpha Tauri now cares even more.
-With limited resources, Red Bull Racing's satellite team has always managed to hold its own in Formula 1 and hopes to attack the establishment in 2020.
+With limited resources, Red Bull Racing's satellite team has always managed to hold its own in Formula 1.
+In 2021, Pierre Gasly won the Italian Grand Prix.

-Like Red Bull's big team, Alpha Tauri will ride Honda's latest engine in 2020.
-The Honda RA615H was already a huge step forward in 2019 and the latest specification for 2020 should hopefully take both teams to an even higher level.
+Like Red Bull's big team, Alpha Tauri will use Honda's latest engine in 2021.
+The Honda RA615H was already a huge step forward in 2020 and the latest specification for 2021 should hopefully take both teams to an even higher level.